-Choosing the purr-fect cat involves a lot more than walking in to the nearest shelter and coming home with the first cat that catches your eye.
+Choosing the purr-fect cat involves a lot more than walking into the nearest shelter and coming home with the first cat that catches your eye.
 If you and your new cat are really going to make each other happy for life, you need to make a few decisions before you start the adoption process.

 What kind of personality are you looking for?

 No two cats are exactly alike.
-They all have their funny quirks and unique personalities.
+They all have their own funny quirks and unique personalities.
 And some people and cats are just much more suited for each other than others.
 Before you visit the shelter, decide what it is that you are really looking for in your new cat.

-Are you looking for a lap cat, or one who is content simply being in the room with you while he does his own thing?
+Are you looking for a lap cat or one who is content simply being in the room with you while he does his own thing?
 Would a “chatty” cat tickle your fancy or grate on your nerves?
-Is your family more suited for an active kitty, or one who spends the majority of his time cat-napping?
-Are you ok with a loner, or do you need a cat that will get along with children or other animals?
+Is your family more suited for an active kitty or one who spends the majority of his time cat-napping?
+Are you ok with a loner or do you need a cat that will get along with children or other animals?

 There’s no doubt about it: kittens are adorable.
 But they are also energetic, curious, and mischievous.
-Kittens require much more time, attention, and training than older cats.
+Kittens require much more time, attention, and training than adult cats.
 They also may not be the best choice for a family with young children.
-Understandably, kids are fascinated by kittens, but they may not have the skills to handle them without risk of hurting them or getting hurt themselves.
+Understandably, kids are fascinated by kittens, but they may not have the skills to handle them without the risk of hurting them or getting hurt themselves.

 Adopting a kitten is also a little less predictable in terms of the kind of cat you eventually end up with.
 You never know exactly what they are going to be like once they outgrow their little kitten personalities.
 If you have a very strong preference for a certain temperament, you may want to consider an older cat.